ORNL/cpp-proposals-pub/D1673/blas_interface.md

 to use extended precision floating-point arithmetic for internal evaluations.
 We could support this feature at a later time.
-One way we could do so is by annotating the execution policy argument using the [Properties mechanism in P1393](wg21.link/p1393), to `prefer` or `require` extended-precision evaluation, if it makes sense for the input and output types.
+One way we could do so is by annotating the execution policy argument using the Properties mechanism in [P1393R0](wg21.link/p1393r0), to `prefer` or `require` extended-precision evaluation, if it makes sense for the input and output types.
 Implementations of our interface will also have the freedom to use more accurate evaluation methods than typical BLAS implementations.